Act as if what you do makes a difference. It does. ~William James

 The beings I adored.

 Fortunately, my compassionate manager let me try my hand at vegetarian entrees.
 Well, they took off.
-Soon I was designing and managing a second restaurant.
+Soon I was given the job of designing and managing another restaurant.

 As a vegetarian in the late 70's I ate a lot of dairy and gluten products.
 Ahh, if only we knew then what we know now.
 Around that time I accepted a challenge to eat macrobiotically for 30 days.
 A macrobiotic cuisine is animal (some consume fish) and dairy free.
 I was told I would feel better and have more energy.
 I didn't believe this could be true since I already felt great.
 I was wrong.
 Removing dairy from my cuisine made a notable difference.
 And, the inclusion of sea vegetables, miso, and fermented foods started me on a new journey.
 I went on to cook for thousands of people....and discovered the blessed opportunity of nourishing others.

-My life work has been rooted in service, mostly around cooking, or some aspect of sharing tools for healthier living.
+My life work has been rooted in mostly culinary services connected to healthier living.
 I knew I wanted to do more, especially for farm animals.
-Called to Rescue is a documentary that my sons and I created that shares stories of farm animal sanctuary founders, volunteers and inspiring individuals who have dedicated their lives to helping farm animals.
+Called to Rescue is a documentary that my sons and I created to share the stories of farm animal sanctuary founders, volunteers and inspiring individuals who have dedicated their lives to helping farm animals.
 These rescued animals are inspiring ambassadors for all of the other less fortunate animals.

-Please visit Called To Rescue for information and a link to view the film for free, and like us on Facebook.
+Please visit Called To Rescue for information and a link to view the film for free, or go directly to Youtube.com and like us on Facebook.

 Dare to reach out your hand into the darkness, to pull another hand into the light. ~ Norman B. Rice